Fevermap/fevermap/CONTRIBUTING.md

 ## Testing and deployment

-Please read the [Makefile](../Makefile) and [.gitlab-ci.yml](../.gitlab-ci.yml) contents to see how you run local tests and hour our CI system runs tests and deploys each master commit on our test server.
+Please read the [Makefile](../Makefile) and [.gitlab-ci.yml](../.gitlab-ci.yml) contents to see how you run local tests and how our CI system runs tests and deploys each master commit on our test server.